 For excipients of human or animal origin (e.g. magnesium stearate, lactose, gelatin...) information should be provided regarding adventitious agents (e.g. sources, specifications, description of the testing performed, viral safety data etc).
 For excipients obtained from sources that are at risk of transmitting Bovine Spongiform Encephalopathy (BSE)/Transmissible Spongiform Encephalopathy (TSE) agents (e.g., ruminant origin), a letter of attestation (with supporting documentation) should be provided confirming that the material is not from a BSE/TSE affected country/area.
-When available, a CEP demonstrating TSE-compliance should be provided in Module 1.
+When available, a CEP demonstrating TSE-compliance should be submitted.
+A complete copy of the CEP (including any annexes) should be provided in Module 1.